NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/ReuseNotes.md

 After training your own program synthesizer, you can then follow the AE instructions to launch differential tests.

 ## Add a new JS testbed for differential testing
 To add a new JS Engine (testbed) for differential testing, you can edit the configuration file at ```/root/data/config.json```, and put the command for launching the JS engine in the ``engines`` list.
-For example, the following configuration defined 10 JS engines used in our AE demo.
+For example, the following configuration defines 10 JS testbeds used in our AE demo.

 >  "engines": [
 >